bitlogik/Conserity/README.md

 At the end it is advised to reboot, at least to update the kernel version.

-If you choose the option to use "one existing remote web server", setup this remote server files as displayed at the end before rebooting.
+If you choose the option to use "one existing remote web server", setup that remote server files as displayed at the end before rebooting.

 #### Info